EP-Open-Source/IITD-Engineering-Physics/README.md

 The primary objective of this repository is:

-> To build a long-term, evolving knowledge base that supports current students and becomes a legacy resource maintained by future batches and the Physics Society of IIT Delhi.
+> To build a long-term, evolving knowledge base that supports current students and becomes a legacy resource maintained by future batches.

 ---